 The review of program educational objectives requires appropriate monitoring of the currency of the objectives themselves.
 The currency of the program educational objectives should be reviewed periodically.
 The time span will depend on the changing needs of the constituents and mission of the program.
 Programs in dynamic and rapidly changing disciplines will need to have more frequent monitoring cycles to be sure the program educational objectives are current and the student outcomes will enable the attainment of the objectives.

 Information on the needs of constituents for the development and revision of the program educational objectives should be gathered in meaningful ways.
-Determining compliance with this aspect of Criterion 2 will take informed judgment on the part of the evaluator.
+Determining compliance with this aspect of Criterion 2 will take informed judgment on the part of the Program Evaluator.

 C. Assessment and Evaluation of Student Outcomes

-For student outcomes, the focus of the data collection is to answer the question, “Can the program demonstrate the level to which students have attained the anticipated student outcomes?”
-The evidence of student learning is then used to identify student strengths and weaknesses related to each of the student outcomes for the purpose of making decisions about how to improve the program teaching/learning processes.
+For student outcomes, the focus of the data collection is to answer the question: “Can the program demonstrate the level to which students have attained the anticipated student outcomes?”
+The evidence of student learning is then used to identify student strengths and weaknesses related to each of the student outcomes for making decisions about how to improve the program teaching/learning processes.

 This evidence should be the product of faculty reviewing and/or observing student work related to the program requirements.
 In preparation for reviewing a program’s processes related to Criterion 4, Continuous Improvement, for student outcomes, it is important to understand several principles of a well-constructed process to enable continuous improvement related to program-level student learning.